slaxor/styleguide/readme.markdown

 * Use empty lines to break up a long method into logical paragraphs.

-* Keep lines fewer than 80 characters.
+* Keep lines fewer than 80 characters or have good reason not to.

 * Avoid trailing whitespace.